nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 **What it does** <br>
-Adds a medical history to a patient record.
+This command allows you to add a medical history to a patient.

 **Command Format** <br>
 `add-medical-history PATIENT_INDEX d/DATE mc/MEDICAL_CONDITION t/TREATMENT`